Notion to Google Sheets: 5 Tools Compared (2026)

 What it is.
 A Google Workspace add-on that pulls Notion databases into Sheets on a schedule.

 Direction.
-One-way Notion → Sheets.
+One-way Notion to Sheets only.

 Latency.
 Polled, not real-time.
 Refresh intervals typically run from daily down to every 15 minutes depending on plan.